flathub/flathub/README.md

 ## Known issues

-The application has been designed to run using OpenJDK16 but currently this Flatpak has been configured to use [OpenJDK17](https://github.com/flathub/org.freedesktop.Sdk.Extension.openjdk17).

-Also currently accessing to external web pages is not working due to this [external issue](https://github.com/flathub/org.freedesktop.Sdk.Extension.openjdk17/issues/1).
+Currently accessing to external web pages is not working due to this [external issue](https://github.com/flathub/org.freedesktop.Sdk.Extension.openjdk17/issues/1).

 ## Special configurations and workarrounds